BerkeleyLab/Bedrock/peripheral_drivers/i2cbridge/README.md

 With 125 MHz clock, that yields 7.168 uS, for a bus bit rate of 140 kHz.

 Parameter initial_file allows loading a program at synthesis time.
-Default value of "" is no load; otherwise provide a filename suitable for use with Verilog $readmemh().
+Default value of "" (empty string) means no load; otherwise provide a filename suitable for use with Verilog $readmemh().

 Local bus ports: